SideStore/SideStore/README.md

 ### Secret Tunnel
 [Secret Tunnel](https://github.com/jkcoxson/Secret-Tunnel) powers the defining feature of SideStore: untethered app installation.
 By levaraging an App Store app with additional entitlements (WireGuard) to create the VPN tunnel for us, it allows SideStore to take advantage of [Jitterbug](https://github.com/osy/Jitterbug)'s loopback method.

+### Minimuxer
+[Minimuxer](https://github.com/jkcoxson/minimuxer) is a lockdown muxer built to run on an iOS device to replace netmuxd to interface with wireguard.

 ### Roxas
 [Roxas](https://github.com/rileytestut/roxas) is Riley Testut's internal framework from AltStore used across many of their iOS projects, developed to simplify a variety of common tasks used in iOS development.